SaraNageeb/udacity-weather-journal-app/README.md

-# Landing Page Project
+# The weather journal app

 ## Description

-The landing page project is dynamic and interactive navigation experience.
+The weather journal project is dynamic app that illustrates the temperature based on the zip code.
- The navigation bar is built dynamically every time the user creates a new section

-The user will know which section is displayed as the section is active which means it looks different than other sections.
- When the user scrolls up and down the active section changes accordingly.
+ The user can enter the zip code and his or her feelings then the app will show temperature, current date and the feelings.

 This project is responsive it works on laptop, smart phones and iPad.